vanus-labs/docs/content/user-guides/connector-guides/source/aws-eventbridge/setup.md

 1. Write a name for your connection.
    ![img.png](images/connection.png)
-2. After you finish creating the connection their will be more steps please click this document to open a new tab with the following instruction.
+2. After you finish creating the connection, there will be more steps.
+Please click the link to open a new tab with the following instruction.
    ![img.png](images/webhook_setup.png)
-3. Click **Next** and finish the configurations.
+3. Click **Next** and continue the configuration.

 Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).